act-rules/act-rules.github.io/_rules/element-marked-decorative-is-not-exposed-46ca7f.md

 ## Background

-Elements are normally [marked as decorative][] to convey intention of the author that they are [pure decoration][decorative] and thus shouldn't be exposed by assistive technologies.
-On the other hand, elements that are [focusable][] are important to know for anybody and should be exposed to assistive technologies; and elements that are defining any [global ARIA attribute][] indicate intention to communicate something to the assistive technologies (through the `aria-*` attribute).
-When an element is both [marked as decorative][] and either [focusable][] or defining a [global ARIA attribute][], a conflict arise between these two intentions.
+Elements are normally [marked as decorative][] to convey the intention of the author that they are [pure decoration][decorative] and thus shouldn't be exposed to assistive technologies.
+On the other hand, elements that are [focusable][] are important to know for anybody and should be exposed to assistive technologies; and elements that are defining any [global ARIA attribute][] indicate an intention to communicate something to the assistive technologies (through the `aria-*` attribute).
+When an element is both [marked as decorative][] and either [focusable][] or defining a [global ARIA attribute][], a conflict arises between these two intentions.
 The [conflict is resolved][presentational roles conflict resolution] by exposing the element.

 Whenever such a conflict occurs, this indicates at the very least mismatching intentions.
 Such a conflict should be avoided.